 Tram Sunday first took place in 1985 as a part of the celebrations for the anniversary of Blackpool trams.
 It continued to develop over the years to include any form of transport.
 Classic cars, motorbikes, commercial vehicles and buses are included, and of course, not forgetting the trams.

 Its popularity has increased through the years with both transport enthusiasts and the local community in Fleetwood.
 Under the leadership of a new management team in recent years, the festival has grown with the inclusion of further attractions.

 In 2014 the “SpareParts Festival” ran for the first time in conjunction with the event and brought exciting, transport themed professional arts performances, entertainment and displays to the event including professional street artists, which have been incredibly popular with everyone and only made the event bigger and better!

 About Fleetwood Tram Sunday on Social Media

 Follow on Twitter @FdFestTramSun.

 The organisers would like to say a big thank you to partners and sponsors.
-Who supports the event varies from year to year but has included Wyre Council, Blackpool Transport, LeftCoast, AB Ports, Chris Allen Garages and Freeport Fleetwood to name but a few.
+Who supports the event varies from year to year but has included Wyre Council, Blackpool Transport, LeftCoast, AB Ports, Chris Allen Garages, Balfour Beatty and Affinity Lancashire (Freeport Fleetwood) to name but a few.

 Media Partner Appointed for Tram Sunday

-The organisers of Fleetwood Festival of Transport, or Tram Sunday to give it its more popular name, are delighted to announce that Visit Fleetwood online and publishers The Rabbit Patch Ltd will once again be official media partners for the event.
+The organisers of Fleetwood Festival of Transport, or Tram Sunday to give it its more popular name, are delighted to announce that Visit Fleetwood online and publishers The Rabbit Patch Ltd will be official media partners for the event.
 We’ll keep you posted throughout the year with news about Fleetwood Tram Sunday.

 Tram Sunday is the epic day-long event which fills the town of Fleetwood from end to end, attracting 70,000 people with something for all the family.
 For the third time, this year it will once again incorporate the fabulous Spare Parts Arts Festival.

 The executive team grew the event in 2016, developing the arts content and introducing new features, and want to share these developments with both the local community and those further afield.